Chevrolet Camaro: In popular culture

-General Motors has made product placement, or embedded marketing, deals for the Chevrolet Camaro in numerous media.
+General Motors has made product placement or embedded marketing deals for the Chevrolet Camaro in numerous media.

-The vehicle mode of the fictional character Bumblebee in the 2007 film, Transformers, is first depicted as a 1976 Camaro and later a fifth-generation concept variant.
-A modified fifth-generation Camaro reprises the role of Bumblebee in the sequels, Transformers: Revenge of the Fallen, and Transformers: Dark of the Moon.
-Bumblebee takes on the form of a modified 1967 Camaro in Transformers: Age of Extinction, and later a sixth-generation concept Camaro.
-He also returns as a modified 2016 Camaro in Transformers: The Last Knight.
+The vehicle mode of the character Bumblebee in the 2007 film Transformers is first depicted as a 1976 Camaro, and later a fifth-generation concept variant.
+A modified fifth-generation Camaro reprises the role of Bumblebee in the sequels Transformers: Revenge of the Fallen (2009) and Transformers: Dark of the Moon (2011).
+Bumblebee takes on the form of a modified 1967 Camaro in Transformers: Age of Extinction (2014), and later a sixth-generation concept Camaro.
+He also returns as a modified 2016 Camaro in Transformers: The Last Knight (2017).